bakkerme/youtube-curator-v2/planning/video_summary_plan.md

 ## 3. System Design and Flow

 1.  **Request:** Client requests `GET /videos/{videoID}/summary`.
-2.  **Cache Check:** The system checks the local cache/database for an existing, non-stale summary for `videoID`.
+2.  **Cache Check:** The system checks the local cache/database for an existing summary for `videoID`.
     *   If found and valid, return the cached summary.
 3.  **Subtitle Download:** If no valid summary exists:
     *   The system uses the existing `yt-dlp` integration to download subtitles for `videoID`.